Kifli: Background

 In Austria, the Kipferl is formally recognized by the government as a traditional food.
-According to the Austrian Ministry of Agriculture, Regions and Tourism, Kipferl were probably a traditional monastery pastry baked for Easter.
+According to the Austrian Ministry of Agriculture, Regions and Tourism, Kipferl were probably a traditional monastery roll baked for Easter.
 They are described as crescent-shaped rolls made of yeast wheat dough in a variety of shapes and as being popular for coffee breaks and breakfasts, particularly in Vienna.

-The Kipferl likely inspired the similarly shaped French croissant, which is made from a laminated pastry dough.
+The Kipferl likely inspired the similarly shaped French croissant, which is made from a viennoiserie.

 Origin myths

 A common culinary myth claims that the Kipferl was invented in Vienna after or during the siege of the city by Ottoman Turks.
 This may be in error.
 The rumor may have changed over time, from a story that the bakers made Kipferl in honor of the victory, which tends to point to a similar story about the victory in Buda.

 Another story claims when Christian forces freed Buda from Ottoman occupation in 1686, the bakers of the town celebrated the victory the next day by selling freshly baked bread rolls made into a crescent shape.
 This, however, raises the question of why would the bakers make a crescent shape (a Muslim symbol) instead of a Christian one.
 One possible explanation is the fact that the survivors within Vienna would then have consumed their enemy's symbol.